-The staff of the Montana Center for Horsemanship is small but combined, brings many years of equine education experience and not for profit leadership to day to day operations of the organization.
-MCH also relies on generous support from its dedicated board of directors, as well as volunteers and the community.
+The staff of the Montana Center for Horsemanship is small but combined, brings many years of equine education experience and nonprofit leadership to day to day operations of the organization.
+MCH also relies on generous support and guidance from its dedicated board of directors, as well as volunteers and the community.

-The MCH team is currently comprised of Eric Hoffmann, Director of Horsemanship and Facilities and the lead instructor for the Bachelor of Science Natural Horsemanship Degree program and Janet Rose, Director of Development & Communications, who is developing strategic partnerships that will advance the mission of the Center and coordinating new programs, education conferences, symposiums, and special events for the Center.
+The MCH team includes Eric Hoffmann, Director of Horsemanship and Facilities and the lead instructor for the Bachelor of Science Natural Horsemanship Degree program and Janet Rose, Director of Development, Communications and Strategic Partnerships, developing strategic relationships to advance the mission of the Center.
+Together, Janet and Eric are coordinating new programs, education conferences, symposiums, and special events for the Center.

 Through the vision of the MCH Board of Directors, staff and many equine professionals, researchers and educators worldwide, the Montana Center for Horsemanship is increasingly recognized as a leading international equine education center with a special focus on natural horsemanship as the foundation of its mission.